horga83/Latching-Relay-Board/README.md

 Features
 --------
-16 latching relays each one with a single usable contact rated at 2A, 7 of the 16 relays are in parallel with sink outputs of a repeater controller
+*16 latching relays each one with a single usable contact rated at 2A.
-   such as a RLC-4 or RLC-6.
+*7 of the 16 relays are in parallel with sink outputs of a repeater controller such as RLC-4.
-4  Inputs for door switch alarms or other uses.
+*4 Inputs for door switch alarms or other uses.
-4  Analog I/O points available by including optional ADS1115 board.
+*4  Analog I/O points available by including optional ADS1115 board.
-Remaining pins on ESP32 brought out to header for use.
+*Remaining pins on ESP32 brought out to header for use.
-I2C bus brought out to terminal blocks.
+*I2C bus brought out to terminal blocks.
-Operates on 12VDC
+*Operates on 12VDC
-Communication is by WIFI
+*Communication is by WIFI

 The table below outlines the ascii command sequences the board accepts.